LCGeraldWang/LearnCircuits/docs/RNet/LoopAnalysis.md

 # Loop Analysis

-Nodal analysis is a fundamental method in circuit theory used to determine the voltage at various points (nodes) in an electrical circuit.
+Loop Analysis is used to solve loop current.
 The basic concepts include:

 - **Loop**: A closed path in a circuit.
 - **Inner loop or mesh**: An inner loop or mesh is a loop that does not enclose any other loop.